Enrique Caballero Peraza

-Enrique Caballero Peraza was born in Acapulco, Guerrero, on October 27, 1959.
-He is a Mexican politician, physician and psychologist.
+Enrique Caballero Peraza (born 27 October 1959) is a Mexican politician, physician and psychologist.
+He served in the LV Legislature of the Chamber of Deputies.

 Family

-He is the youngest son of the politician Enrique Caballero Aburto (1905–1975) and of poet Yolanda Peraza Guzmán (1926–2006).
-As well, nephew of the ex-governor of Guerrero Raúl Caballero Aburto.
+He is the youngest son of politician Enrique Caballero Aburto (1905–1975) and poet Yolanda Peraza Guzmán (1926–2006).
+He was also the nephew of the ex-governor of Guerrero Raúl Caballero Aburto.

-He is the father of Enrique Caballero Maldonado, born in 1985, son of Carolina Maldonado Arroyo (1956–2008) and of Daniela Caballero Sánchez de la Barquera, born in 1988, and of Alexander Caballero Sánchez de la Barquera, born in 1995, children of Cecilia Sánchez de la Barquera.
-(1962–2005).
+He is the father of Enrique Caballero Maldonado, born 1985, son of Carolina Maldonado Arroyo (1956–2008) and of Daniela Caballero Sánchez de la Barquera, born 1988, and of Alexander Caballero Sánchez de la Barquera, born 1995, children of Cecilia Sánchez de la Barquera (1962–2005).